Common schema

 The program processes these artifacts and generates a set of static HTML pages that may

-represent a logically related documentation with a sidebar menu, navigation, index and
+represent a coherent site with a sidebar menu, navigation, index, and other elements.

-The following subsections describe the above artifacts in more details.
+The following subsections describe the above artifacts in more detail.

 ## Source Markdown texts

-These texts comprise the main documentation content written by the author.
-They are written in
+These texts comprise the main content written by the author in Markdown language.

 ## HTML templates

-An HTML artifact that is generated out of a markdown text is not a complete HTML page.
+An HTML artifact that is generated from a Markdown text is not a complete HTML page.
 It's

 just a fragment that must be put inside the `...` HTML element.
 A **template** may

-be considered as an HTML page that doesn't have the main content but just specifies the place
+be considered an HTML page that doesn't have the main content but specifies a placeholder

 See [here]() for more details about templates and other placeholders that